 If your browser settings are configured to disable cookies, your browsing experience will be limited.
 You will be unable to place orders or access certain parts of the site.

 A “device_id” cookie is stored and is used to identify the device for future sessions.
-If cookies are deleted manually, or disabled by browser's settings, you will be required to re-authorise that device.
+If cookies are deleted manually or disabled by the browser’s settings, you will be required to re-authorise that device.

-Please read TLC’s cookie policy for guidance on how to enable cookies in your browser.
+Please read TLC’s cookie policy for guidance on enabling cookies in your browser.

-If you are unable to successfully authorise your device, please contact us via sales@tlc-direct.co.uk and we will try to assist you.
+If you cannot successfully authorise your device, don’t hesitate to reach us via sales@tlc-direct.co.uk and we will try to assist you.